google/rerast/README.md

 ## Limitations

-* use statements are not yet updated, so depending on your rule, may need to be updated after the rule is applied.
+* Use statements are not yet updated, so depending on your rule, may need to be updated after the rule is applied.
 This should eventually be fixed, there just wasn't time before release and it's kind of tricky.
 * Your code must be able to compile for this to work.
-* Rules cannot yet refer to types, functions etc that are private to submodules.
+* Rules cannot yet refer to types, functions, etc that are private to submodules.
 Eventually we'll allow you to specify the file into which the rules should be injected which will allow them to reference anything in that module.
 * Code within rustdoc is not yet processed and matched.